oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

     type FLAG* NAME+

-Print the type of each NAME, if wit were the first word of a command.
+Print the type of each NAME, if it were the first word of a command.
 Is it a shell keyword, builtin command, shell function, alias, or executable file on
 $PATH?